 Irrespective of whether you have 10 or 10,000 employees working for you, cybercriminals will eventually manage to crack your system and collect your confidential data if it’s not protected carefully.

-You may come across the message ‘unauthorised access’ more than once or twice and this message is displayed to minimise the risk of personal and financial data being made easily available to customers.
+You may come across the message ‘ unauthorized access’ more than once or twice and this message is displayed to minimize the risk of personal and financial data being made easily available to customers.

 Data theft has a huge impact on a company and in a plethora of ways.
 The first impact of data theft on the company is that your customers begin to lose trust in you.